Canon SL2 vs Leica X Typ 113

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the SL2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SL2 was succeeded by the Canon SL2.
+Both the SL2 and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The SL2 was replaced by the Canon SL2, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SL2 or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS Rebel SL2: